Vardkin/Porto/README.md

 - Tasks, Sub-Tasks, Models and any class in general can throw a very specific Exception.
 - The caller MUST handle all expected Exceptions from the called class.
 - Actions MUST handle all Exceptions, and making sure they don't leak to upper Components, and cause unexpected behaviors.
-- Exceptions names SHOULD be as specific as possible and they SHOULD have a clear descriptive messages.
+- Exception's names SHOULD be as specific as possible and they SHOULD have a clear descriptive message.

 ***